Skip to main content

 Voter ID Rules

-Maryland currently does not have state-issued voter ID requirements, although legislative efforts to address voter identification are ongoing.
-In the meantime, however, baseline federal requirements for identification for first-time voters and registrants do apply.
+Maryland does not have state-issued voter ID requirements for voting.
+But legislative efforts to address voter ID are ongoing.
+In the meantime, baseline federal requirements for ID for first-time voters and registrants apply.

 Housing Ordinances and Immigration